ied206/BatteryLine-v1/README.md

 # BatteryLine
 BatteryLine shows system's battery status as line in screen.

-Written in C, for Win32 platform.
+Written in C99, for Win32 platform.

 # Usage
 Compile and launch BatteryLine.exe.